-Brian Callahan was named tight ends coach at the University of Minnesota of Minnesota in January 2017.
+Brian Callahan was named tight ends coach at the University of Minnesota in January 2017.
 Callahan comes to Minnesota after coaching the offensive line at Western Michigan since 2013.

 In 2016, Callahan’s offensive line protected for an offense that averaged 41.57 points per game and rushed for 3,392 yards and 36 touchdowns.
 In addition, the Broncos passed for 3,533 yards and 33 touchdowns.
-Callahan’s line yielded only 16 sacks in 14 games last season.
+Callahan’s line yielded only 16 sacks in 14 games.

 Callahan coached All-MAC First Team honorees Taylor Moton and Chukwuma Okorafor last season and All-MAC Second Team player John Keenoy.
 FootballScoop named Callahan its 2016 Offensive Line Coach of the Year.

 Callahan’s line paved the way for Western Michigan to have one of the best running attacks in college football, as it averaged 228 yards per game and 5.11 yards per carry.
 A large part of that success came in the line’s ability to limit negative plays.
 Opponents secured only 16 sacks against 378 pass attempts, which was good for one sack every 23.6 pass attempts.
 In 1,012 total snaps, Callahan’s unit permitted just 57 tackles for loss, which was one of the lowest totals in college football.

 In 2015, the Bronco line paved the way for running back Jamauri Bogan to rush for 1,051 yards, and earn MAC Freshman of the Year.
 Overall, the Broncos rushed for 204.6 yards per game, good for second in the MAC and 29th in the country.
 Western Michigan added 28 rushing touchdowns behind Callahan’s line.